Igor Musa

-Igor Musa (born 18 October 1973, Jajce, Bosnia and Herzegovina) is a Croatian retired central midfielder.
+Igor Musa (born 18 October 1973, Jajce, Bosnia and Herzegovina) is a Croatian former central midfielder.

 Career

 Born in Jajce, but raised in Bugojno, Musa started his career with Velež Mostar.

 He went to Hajduk from Slaven Belupo in the summer of 2006 and then to AEL Limassol in July 2007.
 He was in Hajduk previously in 2001/2002.
 At end of the season his contract expired and he left for Spanish club Xerez.
 In 2016, the State Attorney in Split confirmed that it started cooperating with Interpol in investigating that transfer, in which 300,000 euros allegedly disappeared.

 He finished his professional football career in his favourite club HŠK Zrinjski Mostar.